dmakhun/achievements/README.md

-Web-project for awarding points and achievements to participants.
+Web-project awarding achievements and points to participants of some academy.